lepture/authlib/docs/flask/2/grants.rst

 Resource Owner Password Credentials Grant
 -----------------------------------------

-Resource owner uses his username and password to exchange an access token, this grant type should be used only when the client is trustworthy, implement it with a subclass of :class:`ResourceOwnerPasswordCredentialsGrant`::
+Resource owner uses their username and password to exchange an access token, this grant type should be used only when the client is trustworthy, implement it with a subclass of :class:`ResourceOwnerPasswordCredentialsGrant`::